earlbellinger/mesa-summer-school-2022/docs/_sources/minilab-3.rst.txt

 stellar radius :math:`R`.
 Reading off the plots, it would seem that the radial displacement at the stellar surface is tens or even hundreds times :math:`R`.
-This shouldn't alarm you; GYRE is a *linear* oscillation code, and therefore its wavefunctions have an arbitrary scaling.
+This shouldn't alarm you; GYRE is a *linear* oscillation code, and therefore its eigenfunctions have an arbitrary scaling.